 Spice Up Your Environment, Too

 Change your environment, change your study outcomes.

 This goes back to the “multiple stimuli” issue.
 Different environments have different cues.
 Different cues (memories) are stored in different areas of the brain.
-The more areas of the brain you can stimulate with new memories, the more likely you will be able to recall the information when test time comes around.
+The more areas of the brain you can stimulate with new memories, the more likely you will recall the information when test time comes around.

-In fact, a 1978 experiment found that college students who studied a list of 40 vocabulary words in two different rooms did better on a test than students who studied the words twice in the same room.
+A 1978 experiment found that college students who studied a list of 40 vocabulary words in two different rooms did better on a test than students who studied the words twice in the same room.

 So change up your study scene.
 If you typically study in your living room, take it to the library for an evening.
 If you like to study in a coffee shop, shift gears and try out your kitchen table.